Ryudo Uzaki

 Ryudo Uzaki (宇崎 竜童, Uzaki Ryūdō) is a Japanese musician, composer, and actor.
 His group, the Down Town Boogie-Woogie Band, was one of the most prominent 1970s Japanese rock bands.
 He also composed many of Momoe Yamaguchi's songs with Yoko Aki.

-Uzaki has also worked as a film composer, providing the scores to such productions as The Miracle of Joe Petrel and Umi e, See You.
+Uzaki has also worked as a film composer, providing the scores to such productions as The Miracle of Joe Petrel, Umi e, See You and Shaso.
+In addition, Uzaki has frequently worked as an actor, and he also directed the 1982 film Saraba aibo, aka So Long, My Partner: Rock Is Sex.

 He is married to lyricist and actress Yoko Aki.